Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Input from experiments

-Finally, Neutrino telescopes, measuring the flux of atmospheric leptons and astrophysical neutrinos, provide additional observables for tuning.
-As discussed in \autoref{sec:event generators}, the atmospheric lepton fluxes result from the cascade generated by cosmic-ray interactions with the atmosphere.
-At energies up to approximately 1\,PeV, the conventional flux resulting from the decay of pions and kaons in the atmosphere is dominant.
-At higher energies, the prompt flux takes over.
-It originates from the decay of short-lived hadrons containing charm and bottom quarks.
-These hadrons are generally produced in the first few interactions of the primary cosmic ray.
-In the case of the muon fluxes, other short-lived resonances also contribute.
-Although most charm mesons are produced at mid-rapidity, the steeply falling cosmic-ray flux means that charm mesons produced at rapidities $\gtrsim 4.5$ contribute most to the prompt neutrino flux.
+Neutrino telescopes, measuring the flux of atmospheric leptons and astrophysical neutrinos, provide additional observables for tuning.
+The atmospheric lepton fluxes are the result of the cascade generated by cosmic-ray interactions with the atmosphere, as discussed in \autoref{sec:event generators}.
+At low energy, the conventional flux due to the decay of pions and kaons in the atmosphere dominates.
+At high energies, the prompt flux then takes over.
+It originates from the decay of short-lived hadrons containing charm and bottom quarks, generally produced in the first few interactions of the primary cosmic ray.
+In the case of the flux of muons other short-lived resonances also contribute.
+Although most charm mesons are produced at mid-rapidity, due to the steeply falling cosmic-ray flux, charm mesons produced at rapidities $> 4.5$ contribute most to the prompt neutrino flux.
 Thus, the atmospheric lepton flux is sensitive to QCD features over a wide range of energies.
-At the level of a single neutrino interaction event, one cannot distinguish between the atmospheric and the extraterrestrial neutrino fluxes.
-However, the combined neutrino flux can still be used for tuning, as both sources contribute differently at different energies.
-Conversely, the atmospheric and extraterrestrial neutrino fluxes are expected to exhibit distinct features and shapes~\cite{Abbasi:2021qfz}, and correlations with sources could be a powerful tool for distinguishing them.
-Thus, it is possible that each of these two fluxes could be used separately for tuning purposes.
+At the level of a single neutrino interaction event, one cannot distinguish between the atmospheric and the extraterrestrial neutrino fluxes, but the combined neutrino flux can still be used for tuning since both sources contribute differently at different energies.
+On the other hand, the atmospheric and extraterrestrial neutrino fluxes are expected to present different features and shape, and the correlations with sources could become a powerful tool to distinguish them.
+This way, the perspective is open that each of these two fluxes could be separately used for tuning purposes.